Mahmoud-Ehab/global-store/backend/README.md

 The _Database_ represents the overall concept behind the system; as it should be only coupled to the business rules.
 It has one storage with two facilities; the storage is a set of three data types: _User_, _Publication_, and _Review_, whereas the facilities are _DataController_ and _QueryManager_.

-_DataController_ is a low-level facility that will use each type of the storage to create, update, remove, and retrieve data.
+_DataController_ is a low-level facility that shall use each type of the storage to create, update, remove, and retrieve data.
 On the other hand, _QueryManager_ is a high-level facility in the sense that it uses _DataContoller_, and it provides a framework that users shall use, rather than _DataControllers_, to set the required queries (DataController methods) in a chain and excute them sequentially.

 ## DataController